Revolut Review: Rates, Fees & Safety 2024

 If you’re from the UK, you’ll know of the Financial Conduct Authority (FCA).

-Revolut Ltd is authorised under the Electronic Money Regulations by the UK Financial Conduct Authority with registration number 08804411.
+Revolut Ltd is currently authorised under the Electronic Money Regulations by the UK Financial Conduct Authority with registration number 900562.

 All of the reputable non-bank money transfer companies have this type of regulation.